czbiohub-sf/dashit/dashit/contrib/design_guides_scripts/README.md

 It will then run optimize_guides to determine the number of reads hit by each guide, and run score_guides on your original reads with the full guide set to see how much is DASHable.
 You may want to re-run score_guides with 96, 192, etc guides, to determine how much would be DASHable by a smaller number of guides.
 The optimize_guides output can be used to make an elbow plot to determine the optimal number.

-### Installation
+## Installation
 Copy your reads, your on-target fasta, and your off-target fasta into the contrib folder, after following installation for the `guide_design_tools` repo.

-Note: if you choose to move the wrapper elsewhere, you will need to edit the path to the dashit_reads_filter.py script in the wrapper.
+*Note* if you choose to move the wrapper elsewhere, you will need to edit the path to the dashit_reads_filter.py script in the wrapper.

-### Dependencies
+## Dependencies
 Python (script will import pandas), DASHit

-### File Requirements
+## File Requirements

+### Preparing your reads to run DASHit
+**Subsample files**: if your files are large, we recommend randomly subsampling your files to 100k reads.
+This can be done on fastqs using `seqtk`.
+Use the same seed to maintain paired information.

+`seqtk sample -s100 input_R1.fastq 100000 > sub100k_input_R1.fastq`
+`seqtk sample -s100 input_R2.fastq 100000 > sub100k_input_R2.fastq`

+**Trim adaptors**: trim your adaptors off your reads to avoid them appearing as guides in your guide set.
+We do this using `cutadapt`, but other programs such as `trimmomatic` also work well.
+A sample command trimming Illumina TruSeq adaptors is shown below.

+`cutadapt --report=minimal -j 16 -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -A AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT -o cut-sub100k_input_R1.fastq -p cut-sub100k_input_R2.fastq sub100k_input_R1.fastq $sub100k_input_R2.fastq -m 75`

+**Convert from fastq to fasta if needed**: you can convert from fastq to fasta in many way; we use `seqtk` for this as well.

+`seqtk seq -A  cut-sub100k_input_R1.fastq > cut-sub100k_input_R1.fasta`
+`seqtk seq -A  cut-sub100k_input_R2.fastq > cut-sub100k_input_R2.fasta`

+### Preparing your on and off target files

-You should subsample your reads to 100k (can use seqtk), adaptor trim your reads (can use cutadapt) and convert them to fasta (can use seqtk).
-You can use bedtools to help generate your on-target and off-target fastas.
+You can use `bedtools` to help generate your on-target and off-target fastas.

+**On-target files**

 If you have a bed file annotating on-target regions, you can use `bedtools getfasta` to generate an on-target fasta.

+`bedtools getfasta -fi genome.fa -bed on-target_annotations.bed -fo on-target_genome_regions.fa`

+**Off-target files**
-You can use that same bed file to mask regions of a fasta to generate an off-target fasta, using `bedtools maskfasta`, with the `-mc -` option.
+You can use a bed file to mask on-target regions of a fasta to generate an off-target fasta, using `bedtools maskfasta`, with the `-mc -` option.

+`bedtools maskfasta -bed on-target_annotations.bed -fi genome.fa -fo off-target_genome_regions.fa -mc -`

-Your fastas should contain no letters other than A, G, C, T or N. Lowercase letters should be converted to uppercase.
+*Note*: Both fastas should contain no letters other than A, G, C, T or N.

 ### Running the script